dgplug/foss.training/README.md

 - Open `http://localhost:8080` in your browser

-To make any changes, make changes only in the `src` directory
+To make any changes, make changes only in the `src` directory Always run `npm run build` before committing and pushing code so that `_site` is updated.

 ## Production Deploy
 Just deploy the contents of `_site` folder.
 The `_site` folder